RIAT 2002 G222 Display

 ...But not just any old landing.
 This is called a "Sarajevo" landing, after the city in Bosnia.
 To avoid ground fire, planes landing at Sarajevo came in at fairly high altitude, diving down at the last moment.
 As you can see, it's a pretty intense way to land a plane, and in this particular case it lead to an accident.

-Check out the loop performed by the C-27 Spartan, the G222's successor, at the 2006 Czech International Air Fair.
+See the loop performed by the C-27 Spartan, the G222's successor, at the 2006 Czech International Air Fair.